 7. They Have Post-Cruise Shore Excursions

 With what I’ve learned, I now have more confidence going into each cruise.
 I now make more meaningful connections to each place I visit.
-The cruise industry is constantly changing, but the things I learned on that cruise almost 30 years ago continue to serve me well.
+The cruise industry is constantly changing, but the things I learned on that Caribbean cruise almost 30 years ago continue to serve me well.